 Amazon Rainforest is widely used as distributed target site for Synthetic Aperture Radar (SAR) calibration.
 Although it is a natural dense rainforest, deforestation and fires are reducing the current forest coverage, and also widespread tree mortality.
 The response of this site in radar data shows a remarkably high degree of homogeneity over a large area, but still it has some spatial and temporal variability due to deforestation effects and seasonal variability which impacts the SAR calibration accuracy.
+Using RISAT-1 SAR data, gamma naught analysis is mentioned in the recent research studies (Sharma, et al. 2017).
 Hence in this study, temporal and seasonal variation of backscatter of this rainforest have been analyzed using available SAR data of Sentinel -1A, 1B and ALOS-2 PALSAR.
 Data acquired over the southwest Amazon during three years (2015-2017), including wet and dry seasons has been used for the analysis in this study.

 Previously work has been conducted for Amazon rainforest to determine its stability/consistency in gamma naught values using satellite data and various ground observation techniques.
-The previous research work were conducted for the year 1890's to 2000.
-In this paper, gamma naught values are calculated for the present scenario i.e., year 2015 to 2017, which helps in determining the suitability of Amazon rainforest, which is a uniformly distributed target- as relative calibration site for future SAR calibration activities.
+The previous research work was carried out for the year 1890's to 2000.
+For the study period of 2014-2015, gamma naught analysis for Amazon rainforest study site was done for the near range to far range calibration using RISAT-1 data.
+In this paper, gamma naught values are calculated for the recent years i.e., from year 2015 to 2017, which helps in determining the suitability of Amazon rainforest, which is a uniformly distributed target- as relative calibration site for future SAR calibration activities.
 Consistency in gamma naught values is one of the key parameter in deciding the suitability of the calibration site.
 It is achieved by calculating gamma naught values for intra annual (seasonal) and inter annual of the year 2015 to 2017.